 - David Garton, Senior Lecturer, Biology

 This award is for faculty who use their academic expertise to further the learning of K-12 students, teachers or other educational stakeholders of Georgia.

-Congratulations to the winners of the 2013 Georgia Tech Faculty Award for Academic Outreach:
+Congratulations to the winner of the 2016 Georgia Tech Faculty Award for Academic Outreach:

 This award is open to full-time general faculty of any rank who have excelled in teaching in the laboratory.
 The "laboratory" can be broadly defined to include both traditional science labs and other formal courses that include experiential learning.